SunGodRah/SunGodRah/README.md

 # Greetings, I am Kwe👑🌙🔮

 Welcome to my GitHub sanctuary, where the arcane arts of cybersecurity and networking intertwine.
-Here, within these repositories, lies some examples my craft.
+Here, within these repositories, lies some examples of my craft.
 Delve deep, explore, and may the wisdom you seek be revealed.

 ---